AlmudenaZhou/azure-ml-fine-food-review/README.md

 In today’s competitive market, understanding customer sentiment is crucial for improving product offerings and enhancing customer satisfaction.
 This project focuses on **extracting actionable insights from customer reviews** of fine food products on Amazon using **data analytics** and **machine learning techniques**.
 By analyzing these reviews, businesses can gain a deeper **understanding of customer preferences, behavior, and overall satisfaction**.

-The project leverages an **automated model** with a **training and inference pipeline**, allowing businesses to process large volumes of text data efficiently.
+The project leverages a **machine learning model** with an **automated training and inference pipeline**, allowing businesses to process large volumes of text data efficiently.
 The inference pipeline is **deployed to predict sentiment** from customer reviews **in batch**, with the flexibility to **extend to other text sources** such as tweets, emails, and more.
 This solution empowers businesses to make informed decisions and deliver personalized customer experiences, driving growth and customer loyalty.

 **Business Purpose and Objectives:**
 1. Comprehensive Review Analysis: